 Canadian and Brazilian financial institutions.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.
-The Company's promissory note is held by a director of the Company.
-Management has assessed the credit risk associated with these promissory notes and based on the credit-worthiness of the parties involved, the Company has assessed the chance of loss as remote.
+The Company's promissory note is held by Peter Tagliamonte,.
+Management has assessed the credit risk associated with this promissory note and based on the credit-worthiness of the party involved, the Company has assessed the chance of loss as remote.